“I Can't Make Friends”: Tips For Overcoming Common Social Challenges

 Do you fall into any of the situations listed above?
 Have you gotten to a point in your life where you think, “Who needs friends?”
 Many people have let socialization fall to the wayside as they develop other aspects of their lives.
 However, they are missing out on a key component of their mental and physical health.

 Humans are naturally social creatures.
 From our family to our peers, we thrive when we connect with others, and it shows.
-Making new friends improves our physical health by boosting our immune system, extends our lifespan (compared to those who live their lives in isolation), and fights off symptoms of depression while simultaneously improving feelings of general well-being.
+Making new friends improves our physical health by boosting our immune system, extending our lifespan (compared to those who live their lives in isolation), and fighting off symptoms of depression while simultaneously improving feelings of general well-being.
 Besides these many benefits, having a friend who can be there for you is simply a great feeling that is hard to replace with any other activity!
 If you are ever questioning the need to have people in your life, remember that friends can greatly improve your life experience!

 Some people naturally have a harder time than others when it comes to making friends, and that’s ok.
 For example, some people have social anxiety disorder, which is a common type of anxiety disorder that makes it difficult to interact with other people and can often negatively impact their work, school, and social life.

 If you have a hard time speaking with others, one of the most important steps that you can take is to reach out to a counselor.
 Cognitive behavior therapy (CBT) is a popular method of psychotherapy that has been found to help individuals with social anxiety.
-CBT helps you learn new ways of behaving, thinking, and responding to social situations, and also includes teaching new social skills.
+CBT helps you learn new ways of behaving, thinking, and responding to social situations and also includes teaching new social skills.

 Internet-based CBT (iCBT) has been found to be just as effective as in-person therapy, which is particularly important for individuals with social anxiety.
 Online counseling with Regain gives you the ability to find a counselor who meets your needs without having to travel to an in-person therapist or shift your schedule to meet their availability.
-Online counseling can remotely help individuals experiencing social anxiety, and offers several communication modalities to make you more comfortable.
+Online counseling can remotely help individuals experiencing social anxiety and offers several communication modalities to make you more comfortable.

 Takeaway